National assessment and e-health interventions for mental health problems among university students

 Project Summary

-The life transition between late adolescence and emerging adulthood is often troubled, with one in three university students showing symptoms of depression and anxiety.
+The life transition between late adolescence and emerging adulthood is often troubled, with up to half of university students in Sweden showing symptoms of depression and anxiety.
 However, help-seeking behavior is low due to emotional and practical barriers, generating a treatment gap.
 The purpose of this project is to map Swedish university students’ mental health problems and deliver e-health interventions to those at risk.
-The project is organized in four work packages (WPs) over five years.
+The project is organized in four work packages (WPs).
 An annual epidemiological survey targeting first-year students maps mental health problems and disorders, including suicidal thoughts and behaviors (WP1), and annual follow-up surveys track participants’ developmental trajectories in terms of persisting problems and help-seeking behavior (WP2).
-Participating students are offered participation in a three-arm randomized controlled trial (RCT), delivering guided or unguided transdiagnostic e-treatment, with a 6-month waitlist for unguided treatment as a control group (WP3).
-At 3-week follow-up, treatment study participants who have not shown any improvement are randomized to personally adapted e-treatment or to continued WP3 treatment in a study-within-a-trial (WP4).
-The project builds on Swedish partnership with the WHO WMH-ICS 18-country international consortium.
+Internet-based treatment studies are ongoing (WP3).
+In the first study, a randomized controlled trial (RCT) with 1200 participating students 2022-2025, we compared guided or unguided transdiagnostic e-treatment for depression and anxiety, with a waitlist control group offered unguided treatment after 6 months.
+In the current quasi-experimental study, running from autumn 2025, the question of guidance is explored in greater depth, with participants assigned the same guided or unguided treatment, based on personalized algorithms.
+In both studies, study participants who have not shown any improvement after 3 weeks are randomized to personally adapted e-treatment or to continued WP3 treatment in a study-within-a-trial (WP4).
+We are also exploring additional low-threshold digital interventions with a behavioral or interpersonal focus, within an ongoing planning grant (2025-26).
+The entire project builds on Swedish partnership with the WHO WMH-ICS 18-country international consortium.
 We envisage high potential for reducing mental health problems among Swedish university students, improving academic performance and reducing dropout.
+Ethical approval has been granted for all studies.

 About the Project